Generic name: hydroxyzine hydrochloride

 Nervous System: Headache.

 The most common manifestation of hydroxyzine overdosage is hypersedation.
-Other reported signs and symptoms were convulsions, stupor, nausea and vomiting.
 As in the management of overdosage with any drug, it should be borne in mind that multiple agents may have been taken.

 If vomiting has not occurred spontaneously, it should be induced.
 Immediate gastric lavage is also recommended.
 General supportive care, including frequent monitoring of the vital signs and close observation of the patient, is indicated.
 Hypotension, though unlikely, may be controlled with intravenous fluids and levarterenol or metaraminol.
 Do not use epinephrine as hydroxyzine counteracts its pressor action.